Infill Challenge Design Competition 2.0

 Home > Homes & building > Property Development > Infill housing > Infill Challenge Design Competition 2.0

-The City of Kelowna presented a new open design competition for infill development.
+Building on the success of the first Infill Challenge the City of Kelowna presented a new open design competition for infill development.
 The design competition set out to generate innovative new ideas for infill housing that enhance affordability, diversity, resiliency, inclusivity, and livability in Kelowna’s housing system.

 Infill Design Challenge 2.0 Goals